washingtonstateuniversity/WSU-Web-Provisioner/README.md

 Salt will need to be bootstrapped on the first attempt to make sure that utilities like `salt-call` are available to us.
 We'll then need to issue a `salt-call` command to apply `salt.highstate` to the server.

 From here, things get pretty automatic.
-Salt will process all of the various state (`.sls`) files and ensure that pieces of the server are configured to match.
+Salt will process all of the various state files and ensure that pieces of the server are configured to match.